cadmean-ru/pythonRPCKit/README.md

 function call will be asynchronous, and you will be able to use your function with ```async/await```.

+In the above examples we are calling the "sum" function at testrpc.cadmean.ru, that takes two integers and returns an integer.

 ## Error handling

 cadRPC function may return an error code instead of a result.